|Gulnar Bosch Travel Awards|

 Gulnar Bosch Travel Awards

-Award recipients are chosen by a committee composed of the chair of the annual SECAC meeting and two additional persons appointed by the chair in consultation with the Vice President of SECAC.
+Award recipients are chosen by a committee composed of the chair of the annual SECAC conference and two additional persons appointed by the chair in consultation with the Vice President of SECAC.
 Candidates must have an accepted submission in a SECAC session or exhibition and must formally apply by completing the Gulnar Bosch Travel Assistance Award Application.
-Interested applicants should download the application, provide the required documentation, and forward it by email to the current conference director as identified on the application.
+Interested applicants should download the application, complete it, and forward it by email to the current conference director as identified on the application.